bookofjoa/bookofjoa/Bookofjoa/chapters/financial/chapter-43-money-reality.md

 <div class="verse">
 <h3><span class="verse-number">🌟 Verse 13</span></h3>
-<p>The ultimate life recognizes that money gives you choices - where to live, how to spend your time, and how to help others.
+<p>Joa recognizes that money gives you choices - where to live, how to spend your time, and how to help others.
 These choices are privileges that come with responsibilities.</p>
 </div>

 <div class="verse">